THE EFFECTS OF LITHOVITÒ ON PRODUCTION AND RETURNS IN A HAYWARD KIWIFRUIT ORCHARD

 The micronutrients supplied with LithovitÒ influence plant metabolism and cell wall formation (Ca), are central to chlorophyll (Mg), influence oxygen development via photosystem II functions (Mn), are a co-factor of enzymes (Zn), components of enzymes and a redox catalyst (Cu) and co-factor the symbiotic fixation of molecular nitrogen (Co), resulting in a product that has potential to increase and sustain improved plant metabolism.

 Once inside the leaf intercellular spaces LithovitÒ particles break down and release gaseous CO2. enhancing the CO2 concentration at the photo-synthetically active area within the plant leaves.
-The normal concentration of COin the atmosphere is approximately 0.04 vol.%, which means that most cultivated plants fail to achieve the optimum level of photosynthetic rate, which is achieved at near to 0.1 vol.% CO.
+The normal concentration of CO2 in the atmosphere is approximately 0.04 vol.%, which means that most cultivated plants fail to achieve the optimum level of photosynthetic rate, which is achieved at near to 0.1 vol.% CO2 .

 METHOD